 800-1135 SF.
 Amenities include: tall ceilings, multiple apartment configurations, lots of natural light, large closets, washer and dryer in each unit.
 Fireplaces in select floorplans.
 Pool on site, gated and secure parking.
 Card access to building.
 Basic cable included in rent.
 Contact: 318-222-0163. $780-$980.

-COMING SOON- Southern Bell-627 Crockett Street.
+Southern Belle-627 Crockett Street.
 One of downtown’s few Mid-Century Modern buildings takes on a new role as apartments.
-Right across from the historic Strand Theater, and part of the Shreveport Common Art and Culture District, Southern Bell sits in the middle of a downtown art explosion.
+Right across from the historic Strand Theater, and part of the Shreveport Common Art and Culture District, Southern Belle sits in the middle of a downtown art explosion.
 11 units, ranging in size from 483-1270, $700-$1840.
 Amenities include a rooftop deck, and adjacent, secure parking.
 CONTACT: 318-458-4691.

 Condos For Sale